Middle White: Characteristics

-The Middle White is of medium size: on average, boars stand about 90 cm at the withers and weigh some 275 kg: sows are about 10 cm less tall, and weigh about 50 kg less.
+The Middle White is of medium size: on average, boars stand about 90 cm at the withers and weigh some 275 kg; sows are about 10 cm less tall, and weigh about 50 kg less.
 The skin is thin and unpigmented, the hair is white and fine.
 The face is dished, the snout is foreshortened and upturned, and the ears are large, upright and pointed.

 It is suited to extensive management; it grazes well, but because of its short snout does not dig as much as some other breeds.

 The average litter size is 8.5 or 9 piglets.

 Use

 The Middle White was traditionally reared for its pork.
-It matures early and is usually slaughtered at three or four months old, at a weight of some 65–70 kg; if taken beyond this weight it is more likely to put on fat than lean meat.
-The bones and offal are fairly light, and carcass yield or killing-out percentage is high; in one exceptional case it was recorded at over 90%.
-Alternatively, it may be slaughtered at a weight of 10–14 kg to be marketed as suckling pig.
+It matures early and is usually slaughtered at three or four months old, at a weight of some 65±– kg; if taken beyond this weight it is more likely to put on fat than lean meat.
+The bones and offal are fairly light, and the carcass yield or killing-out percentage is high; in one exceptional case it was recorded at over 90%.
+Alternatively, pigs may be slaughtered at a weight of 10±– kg to be marketed as suckling pig.

-The pork of the Middle White is of excellent quality, with it becoming known as 'the London Porker' because of its popularity in London restaurants.

 Middle White herds may also be used in vegetation management.